zouhair94/nest.js-general-backend/README.md

 Access the Application: After the container is up and running, the application will be accessible at <http://localhost:3000> on your machine.

-## Notes

-the file structure of the project splits into normal nest app and a core-library which contains the config of Db, the abstract classes the repository pattern and the Models.

-the link after deployment is <https://assesement-3d345674d453.herokuapp.com>

-### Swagger

-In order to make it easy to be reached and more documented, I had added a swagger description of the app in which the user will be able to deal with all the endpoints. can be found here <https://assesement-3d345674d453.herokuapp.com/api>